 With DispatchHealth, there is.
 They travel so the flu doesn’t.

 This handy service allows you to get an old-fashioned medical house call, using modern technology.
-Just call 1-866-FLU-CREW and let them know what’s wrong and where you are, and they’ll send a medical team to you at home.
+Just call 1-866-FLU-CREW and let them know what’s wrong, and they’ll send a medical team to you at home.
 This means you can relax where you’re most comfortable and not risk spreading germs to everyone in a clinic or waiting room.
 Once the team arrives, they’ll do a rapid flu test to confirm your diagnosis, then administer medications and any treatments needed.
 It’s a quick, caring, and convenient way to get quality healthcare from the comfort of your own home.

 And DispatchHealth does so much more than just flu care.
 If you find yourself suffering from any number of ailments from an asthma attack to a sprained ankle, you don’t have to brave a waiting room full of flu patients to get treatment.
 DispatchHealth can handle anything your local urgent care can treat, and some things they can’t.
 And it’s all done in your home or office with no waiting room involved.

 So the next time you feel flu-like symptoms, or need urgent care for other common to complex illnesses and injuries, stay cozy on the couch and get medical care delivered.